savageyusuff/MobilePose-Pi/README.md

 # MobilePose-Pi

- this is an implementation of [MobilePose-pytorch](https://github.com/YuliangXiu/MobilePose-pytorch) for Raspberry Pi.
+ this is an deployment of [MobilePose-pytorch](https://github.com/YuliangXiu/MobilePose-pytorch) for Raspberry Pi.

 ## Results